Jitesh117/jitesh117.github.io/content/blog/quirks-of-golang.md

 b[0] = 10 // This also modifies a[1]
 ```

 Surprise!
-You thought you were just changing b, but a got a makeover too.
+You thought you were just changing `b`, but a got a makeover too.
 It's the programming equivalent of finding out that the wall you're painting in your apartment is actually shared with your neighbor.
 "Oops, hope you like blue!"

 ## 5. Defer and Loop Variables